mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01A-StateActionsReducersTutorial/README.md

 }
 ```

-*Note: The current value of the state is available in the parameter `e`, but this example shows how
+*Note: The current value of the state is also available in the parameter `e`, but this example shows how
-to inject the state and get the value from there.*
+to inject `IState<T>` and retrieve the value from there.*

 #### Dispatching an Action to indicate our intention to change state